Supply Chain Planning Processes to Optimize Ecommerce Logistics

 To establish a strong supply chain, the next step is to figure out how you will plan and manage the supply of finished goods to meet customer demand.

 Inventory optimization requires a great deal of planning.
-But with proper planning, you can better maintain the right amount of inventory required to meet demand, keep logistics costs low, and avoid fulfillment delays caused by common inventory management mistakes.
+But with enough forethought, you can better maintain the right amount of inventory required to meet demand, keep logistics costs low, and avoid fulfillment delays caused by common inventory management mistakes.

 Here is what makes supply management challenging: